Blitzkrieg27/quantum_hash_project/README.md

 # quantum_hash_project
-Prototype quantum hash function using parameterized circuits - includes entropy, collision, avalanche &amp; bit independence tests.
+Prototype quantum hash function using parameterized circuits - with testing entropy, collision, avalanche &amp; bit independence tests.
 Built with Qiskit.

 # Mark-1: A Quantum Hash Function Prototype

 ## Overview

-Mark-1 is a prototype quantum hash function built using parameterized quantum circuits.
+Mark-1 of a prototype quantum hash function built using parameterized quantum circuits.
 It simulates a hash mechanism based on quantum circuit behavior, aiming to explore the feasibility of quantum-era cryptographic primitives.

-Quantum hash functions may offer new cryptographic security models in the presence of quantum computing capabilities.
+It's apparent for anyone with a little domain know-how as to how & why quantum hash functions may offer new cryptographic security models in the presence of quantum computing capabilities.
 This project demonstrates a first-step implementation that maps classical input data to quantum parameters, extracts measurement-based signatures, and ensures desirable hash properties such as high entropy and sensitivity to input changes.

 ## Features